Reconfiguration graph for vertex colorings for ($P_2$+$P_3$, $C_4$)-free graphs: Introduction

-For any two vertex disjoint graphs $G$ and $H$, their {\em join} (denoted by $G\vee H$) is the graph obtained from $G + H$ by adding an edge from each vertex of $G$ to every vertex of $H$.
+Let $G$ be a graph.
+A {\em clique} in $G$ is a set of mutually adjacent vertices in $G$.
+The size of a maximum clique in $G$ is denoted by $\omega(G)$.
+An {\em independent set} in $G$ is a set of mutually nonadjacent vertices in $G$.

-A {\em blowup} $\cal B$ of a graph $G$ is the graph obtained from $G$ by replacing each vertex of $G$ with a clique, and two cliques are complete to each other in $\cal B$ if and only if their corresponding vertices in $G$ are adjacent in $G$.
+A {\em blowup} $\cal B$ of a graph $G$ is the graph obtained from $G$ by replacing each vertex of $G$ with a clique, and two cliques are complete to each other in $\cal B$ if their corresponding vertices in $G$ are adjacent in $G$, and are anticomplete to each other in $\cal B$, otherwise.

 Given a positive integer $k$, we simply write $[k]$ to denote the set $\{1,2,\ldots, k\}$.